erajasekar/cs-workshop/PITCHME.md

 - It will be super expensive, if we had to build a new computer for every different thing we want to do.

-- Instead, we invented a general purpose computer containing a assembly of transistors that can do many different things, depending on which transistors are swiched on and off.
+- Instead, we invented a general purpose computer containing a assembly of transistors that can do different things, depending on which transistors are swiched on and off.

 Note: For eg. We don't need a separate device to play each game.
 We can play several games in a single computer or a phone.
 +++